Skip to main content

 Adding a new feature

 A new feature gets a new topic branch, usually based on an upstream release -- though in some situations some features will depend on another topic branch that has not been merged yet.
 In this case the branch can be based on its dependency branch.
-In the case of multiple dependencies, it will be clearer to merge --no-ff each of those other topics in our new topic branch.
+In the case of multiple dependencies, it will be clearer to start the new topic branch with a merge --no-ff of each of those dependency topics.

 This new branch will then be used to open a PR, usually against the upstream repo.
 In the case of an upstream PR progressing too slowly, we may decide to open a PR onto an XCP-ng host-installer branch so it can be included in a release, and it will join the pool of topic branches described above.